Program

 Funding

-The department DOES NOT guarantee student funding.
-A limited amount of money is available to support students and is allocated on a competitive basis according to students’ academic record.
 To be eligible for CH&E scholarship funding, students must have obtained at least 80% in the last two years of undergraduate or graduate study.
-In addition, students who receive funding may only work a maximum of 12/hours/week on activities not related to their graduate program of studies.
-Other funding may be available through faculty members’ research grants.
+Other funding may be available through faculty members' research grants.
 All students are encouraged to apply for scholarships from local and national sources.

 Graduate students at USask can receive funding from a variety of sources to support their graduate education.